Site is on borough council's housing `wish list'

 Archant

-Ipswich Borough Council is hoping the Jewson builders’ merchants site in Greyfriars Road, will eventually be developed for important town centre homes.
+Ipswich Borough Council is hoping the Jewson builders’ merchants site in Greyfriars Road will be developed for important town centre homes.

-A spokesperson for Jewson said: ‘Our Ipswich branch in Greyfriars Road is unaffected by the council’s call for sites and will remain trading as normal for the foreseeable future.’
+A spokesman for Jewson said: “Our Ipswich branch in Greyfriars Road is unaffected by the council’s call for sites and will remain trading as normal for the foreseeable future.”

 David Ellesmere, leader of Ipswich Borough Council, said: “This is just a suggestion at the moment, We are out to consultation and we would like to hear people’s views.